Gauntlet track: United States

 Sonoma–Marin Area Rail Transit uses gauntlet tracks at several stations.
 The pair of rails closer to the platform provides level boarding with the high-floor passenger trains, while the pair of rails farther away gives freight trains sufficient clearance to pass the platform.

+The Atchison, Topeka and Santa Fe Railway utilized gauntlet track on large bridges in Arizona and Missouri, these being the second bridge spanning Canyon Diablo, the Red Rock Bridge at Topock, the crossing of the Colorado River, and the bridge spanning the Missouri River at Sibley, Missouri.
+These were all modifications done during the double-tracking of the railroad between 1912 and 1923.
+This was done to fit the second track in the space of the single-track bridge without the need of switches on either side of the bridge, and avoided the cost of building entirely new bridges, at least for a time.
+The Topock and Canyon Diablo bridges were replaced in 1944 and 1947 respectively with full-width double-tracked spans.

 Although a monorail cannot strictly speaking have gauntlet track, the nearest equivalent would be when two parallel monorail tracks are too close together to allow two trains to pass.
-This happens at the southern terminus of the Seattle Center Monorail at the Westlake Center in Downtown Seattle, Washington, where the station was rebuilt in 1988 with the dual tracks only about 4 ft apart in order to allow for a narrower station, which led to a collision in 2005 that suspended monorail service for several months.
+This happens at the southern terminus of the Seattle Center Monorail at the Westlake Center in Downtown Seattle, Washington, where the station was rebuilt in 1988 with the dual tracks only about 4 ft apart to allow for a narrower station, which led to a collision in 2005 that suspended monorail service for several months.